NIRONMAN/NIRONMAN/README.md

 ## About Me

 Hi there!
 I'm Niranjan Gopinath Dabhade, a student based in Maharashtra, India, currently in third year ,pursuing a Bachelor's degree in Computer Science and Engineering.
-My expertise lies in full-stack development and machine learning.
+My expertise lies in full-stack development.
 I love coding and exploring new technologies.

 ## Education